UAE prosecutors investigate Union properties in Dubai - ExBulletin

 Today’s news was shocking, but we have to be clear that it’s a good thing that there is a system, a system that adheres to the punishment of those responsible, said Waleed al-Khatib, managing partner of the Abu Dhabi-based trading company.
 Global For Shares and Bonds company.

 However, Dubai still faces impending debt payments stemming from its 2009 financial crisis.
-Dubai and its government-linked companies face a massive bill of $ 30.6 billion by 2023, according to Capital Economics, based in London.
+Dubai and its government-linked companies face a massive bill of $ 30.6 billion by 2023, according to London-based Capital Economics.
 Dubai itself insists that it is able to cover its debts and that state-related businesses should be seen as separate from the Sheikh’s business.

 Follow Jon Gambrell and Lujain Jo on Twitter at www.twitter.com/jongambrellAP and www.twitter.com/lujainjo.